-While pursuit of a leaner, more efficient supply chain is a natural driver for most manufacturers, the path they take to get there is constantly evolving.
+While pursuit of a resilient, more efficient supply chain is a natural driver for most manufacturers, the path they take to get there is constantly evolving.
 Increasing pressure to quickly fulfill product orders across complex networks has led to a rise in the use of cross-docking.
 When products are being unloaded from a truck or railroad car, sorted, and directly reloaded onto outbound trucks or rail cars how are you controlling that sorting process efficiently?

 SAVING TIME AND MONEY STARTS HERE

 One benefit of cross-docking is to have products going to the same destination another is to take large shipments which can then be easily broken down into smaller groups for easier delivery.